aws/aws-fpga/hdk/cl/examples/cl_dram_dma/verif/README.md

 ## test_peek_poke_pcis_axsize.sv
 This test does PCIS peek and poke with different sizes.
 Although shell model allows different size transfers on PCIS interface, Shell only supports transfer of size 6 on PCIS interface.

-# _FAST mode simulations_
+# _AXI_MEMORY_MODEL mode simulations_
-FAST mode can be used for better simulation perfornmance.
-FAST mode enables a test to run with AXI memory models instead of DDR memory.
+AXI_MEMORY_MODEL mode can be used for better simulation perfornmance.
+AXI_MEMORY_MODEL mode enables a test to run with AXI memory models instead of DDR memory.
 The documentation can be found in AXI memory model section at [RTL_Simulating_CL_Designs](../../../../docs/RTL_Simulating_CL_Designs.md).
-Any test that accesses DDR memory can be run in FAST mode.
+Any test that accesses DDR memory can be run in AXI_MEMORY_MODEL mode.
 Below are some example tests for ECC and backdoor loading support features of AXI memory model.

 ## test_dram_dma_mem_model_bdr_wr
 This test backdoor writes AXI memory model, reads through frontdoor and checks that the data matches.